Kreka: Etymology

 On the basis of the later Germanic forms of the name (Herche, Helche, Herkja, and Erka), Otto J. Maenchen-Helfen argues that the forms beginning with eta rather than kappa are original.
 He argued in favor of Willy Bang Kaup's etymology, by which it derives from Turkic *arï(y)-qan (the pure princess), (cf. Karakalpaks name Aruvkhan (aruv, "pure")).

 Pavel Poucha derived Kreka or Hreka from Mongolian appellation gergei (wife), a derivation also supported by Omeljan Pritsak.

 It has also been proposed that the name may be Gothic, meaning "Greek woman".

-A common Hungarian first name, Réka originates from this name.
+In Hungarian, Kreka is known as Réka.
+According to the Székely (Hungarian) tradition Réka, wife of Attila was buried at Odorheiu Secuiesc (Székelyudvarhely).
+The woods, the creek, the elevation (castle) there at that site is called after Réka since that time on.